killy971/hpc-coveralls/README.md

 You may also experience some issues related to your project dependencies, which can be solved by using the `--avoid-reinstalls`/`--force-reinstalls` flags.

-For a real world example usage, please refer to [this-project](https://github.com/guillaume-nargeot/project-euler-haskell) `.travis.yml` file ([result on coveralls](https://coveralls.io/r/guillaume-nargeot/project-euler-haskell)).
+For a real world example usage, please refer to [this-project](https://github.com/guillaume-nargeot/project-euler-haskell) `.travis.yml` file ([result on coveralls](https://coveralls.io/r/guillaume-nargeot/project-euler-haskell)).<br/>
-You can also refer to the `.travis.yml` file of hpc-coveralls itself, which is configured with [multi-ghc-travis](https://github.com/hvr/multi-ghc-travis).
+Other real world examples can be found on this [wiki page](https://github.com/guillaume-nargeot/hpc-coveralls/wiki/List-of-repositories-using-hpc-coveralls) which contains a list of GitHub repositories using hpc-coveralls.

 ## The run-cabal-test command